glkdrlgkrlzflnjkgh/Simulating-Anxiety-In-An-AI/README.md

-# Simulating Anxiety In An AI
+# Simulating Anxiety in an AI
-A simulation
+*A reinforcement learning experiment in emotional realism*